sofysha91/sTables/README.md

     }
 ```
 ## Server Side
-The data must be returned in strict JSON format, example :
+The data must be returned in strict JSON format that should match with the headers, example :
 ```
     [
         {